BlenderVR/manual/manual/installation/installation.rst

 Folder Structure
 ----------------

 After all the downloads and installations you should end up with the following folder structure.
-This is a recommendation, and it will be used as reference along this manual.
+This is a recommendation, and it will be used as reference along this manual (the directory holding these files is  referred as $INSTALL_DIR in the next sections).

 ``//blender-vr/``
 *Blender-VR Source Code*